CloudMasonPods/SecuritySprint01-Pod1/tekton/tekton.md

 1. Pipeline: Pipelines in Tekton are a series of tasks that define a CI/CD workflow.
 They outline the steps your code needs to go through from source code to deployment.
 Pipelines are defined using YAML manifests.

 2. PipelineResource: PipelineResources in Tekton represent external resources that pipelines interact with during their execution.
 They abstract inputs or outputs of pipeline stages, such as source code repositories, Docker images, or configuration files.
-PipelineResources define the type, parameters, and name of the associated external resources, enabling flexibility and reusability in CI/CD workflows.(For example, if you have a pipeline that needs to build a Dockerfile from source code stored in a Git repository and then push the resulting image to a Docker registry, you might define two PipelineResources: one representing the Git repository and another representing the Docker registry.
-These resources would then be referenced by the tasks within the pipeline to fetch the source code and push the image, respectively.)
+PipelineResources define the type, parameters, and name of the associated external resources, enabling flexibility and reusability in CI/CD workflows.

 3. Tasks: Tasks are the smallest building blocks in Tekton.
 They represent a single unit of work in a pipeline, such as building code, running tests, or deploying applications.
 Tasks are reusable and can be combined to form more complex pipelines.